Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: REVIEW

-Throughout the paper, we denote $X$, $Z$, $V$, $Y$ respectively as true exposure, surrogate exposure, covariate(s) and outcome, where $X$, $Z$ are assumed to be scalar and $V$ can be either a scalar or a set of covariates.
-We focus on the main study/external validation study design; that is, we assume that $(Z,V,Y)$ and $(X,Z,V)$ are respectively available for main study and validation study sample.
-We assume that the estimates from MEM estimated using validation study population would be the same as those estimated from the main study population had we been able to run the MEM in both populations, a condition known as transportability that is necessary for identification for both RSW and CRS regression calibration methods.
-Note that transportability condition is often guaranteed when the validation study is a subsample of the main study, i.e. main study/internal validation study design.
-Following the standard causal inference literature, we define the counterfactual outcome $Y^x$ as the value of $Y$ that each subject would have gotten had their exposure value was fixed at $X=x$.
+We denote $X$, $Z$, $V$, $Y$ respectively as true exposure, surrogate/mismeasured exposure, covariate(s) and outcome, where $X$, $Z$ are assumed to be scalar and $V$ can be either a scalar or a set of covariates.
+We focus on the main study/external validation study design; that is, independent samples $(Z,V,Y)$ and $(X,Z,V)$ are available from the main study and validation study respectively.
+We assume that the parameters in the MEM estimated using validation study population would be the same as those estimated from the main study population had we been able to run the MEM in both populations (i.e. transportability condition).
+Following the standard causal inference literature, we define the potential outcome $Y^x$ as the value of $Y$ that each participant would have experienced had their exposure value been fixed at $X=x$.

-We are primarily interested in the average treatment effect $\beta (x-x^{'}) = E[Y^x - Y^{x^{'}}]$, that is, the mean difference in counterfactual outcome $Y$ had everyone in the main study been assigned to exposure value $x$ versus compared to the same population been assigned to exposure value $x'$.
-We can also be interested in the average treatment effect within levels of a covariate's value $V$, such as when there is effect modification by covariate $V$.
-This is also known as conditional average treatment effect, denoted by $\beta (V) (x-x^{'}) = E[Y^x - Y^{x^{'}}|V]$ where $\beta(V)$ emphasizes the fact that treatment effect is now a function of covariate value $V$.
-Note that one can obtain $\beta$ from $\beta (V)$ by standardizing over the distribution of covariate $V$, i.e. $\beta = \sum_v \beta (V) \Pr(V=v)$.
+We are primarily interested in the conditional average treatment effect (CATE) on the additive scale denoted by $E[Y^x - Y^{x^{\prime}} |V]$, i.e. the mean difference in the potential outcome had everyone been assigned exposure level $x$ versus exposure level $x'$ within levels of the covariates $V$.
+Parametric regression models typically estimate CATEs.
+We may also be interested in the average treatment effect (ATE) $E[Y^x - Y^{x^{\prime}}]$.
+One can always obtain ATE from CATE by standardizing over the distribution of the covariates $V$.

-\subsection{Generalized RSW Regression Calibration Estimators}
+\subsection{2.2 Generalized RSW Regression Calibration Estimators}